How Situational Leadership Can Build Your A-Team

 Diagnose

 To diagnose the development level, Ken recommends looking at two factors, competence and commitment.
-When a person is not performing well it is often a competence and/or commitment problem.
+When a person is not performing well, it is often a competence and/or commitment problem.
 Your job is to discern which is the biggest contributor.

 The Situational Leadership framework below enables you to diagnose which of the four stages your employee may be at.
 This approach allows you to adjust your leadership style to effectively close the gap between their current skill level and the desired performance level.
-Remember that the same employee may be at a different level on each goal. employee may be at a different level on each goal.
+Remember that the same employee may be at a different level on each goal.

 It is helpful to remember as people’s skills grow, their confidence and motivation may drop when they begin to realize how much more they’ve got to learn to be able to do a really good job.
 An accurate diagnosis enables you to adjust your leadership style based on the needs of the employees.